-Civil legal aid is only available to fund advice on specific types of issues including family, immigration and social welfare matters, claims for clinical negligence and cases involving a 'wider significant public interest'.
-It is not generally available to fund contractual or tortious claims, and for personal injury claims arising from negligence or breach of a statutory or contractual duty equivalent to negligence.
-Legal aid will also be refused if alternative funding is available, for example, if the Claimant's case can be pursued under a CFA.
-The combination of these rules means that the majority of product liability claims involving personal injury are unlikely to benefit from public funding, unless they qualify for exceptional funding on the basis that there is a 'significant wider public interest' in funding the case.
+Under the current regime, civil legal aid is only available to fund advice on certain types of issues including family law, immigration and asylum, social welfare, mental health, disputes with public authorities such as the police, claims for clinical negligence, and cases involving a 'wider significant public interest'.
+It is not generally available to fund general contractual or tortious claims, including personal injury claims.
+Legal aid will also be refused if alternative funding is available, for example if the view is taken that the claimant's case can be pursued under a CFA.

 If the type of work is eligible, full funding will only be granted if the following requirements are met: